ptomulik/testmd/README.md

 #### AMBIGUITY OF PACKAGE NAMES

-Accepting package names as name was introduced for convenience.
-Note, that package names in this form are ambiguous, meaning that search may find multiple ports with a given package name.
-For example `'ruby'` package has three ports at the time of this writing: `ruby-1.8.7.371,1`, `ruby-1.9.3.448,1`, and `ruby-2.0.0.195_1,1` with origins `lang/ruby18`, `lang/ruby19` and `lang/ruby20` respectively.
+Accepting package names (e.g. `apache22`) as the [name](#name-required)
+parameter was introduced for convenience in 0.2.0.
+However, package names in this form are ambiguous, meaning that port search may find multiple ports with matching the given package name.
+For example `'ruby'` package has three ports at the time of this writing  (2013-08-30): `ruby-1.8.7.371,1`, `ruby-1.9.3.448,1`, and `ruby-2.0.0.195_1,1` with origins `lang/ruby18`, `lang/ruby19` and `lang/ruby20` respectively.
 If you pass a package name which is ambiguous, transaction will fail with message such as:

     Error: Could not prefetch bsdportconfig provider 'ports': found 3 ports with name 'ruby': 'ruby-1.8.7.371,1', 'ruby-1.9.3.448,1', 'ruby-2.0.0.195_1,1'

 #### Parameters within `bsdportconfig`:

-##### `name` (required)
+##### name (required)

 Reference to a port.
 A package name, port name or origin may be passed as the `name` parameter (see [TERMINOLOGY](#TERMINOLOGY) in resource description).
 If